sascha-dibbern/hx-plonck/README.md

     'a complex scenario' :
         {
-            '@' : [ 'low-priority scenario', 'high-priority scenario' ],
+            '@' : [ 'high-priority scenario', 'low-priority scenario' ],
             ...
         }

-In that case request-mapings from 'high-priority scenario' will override request-mapings from 'low-priority scenario' too.
+In that case explicite defined request-mapings from 'high-priority scenario' will override the request-mapings from 'low-priority scenario' too.

+### 3. Selection of the current applicable scenario

+Last but not least the prototype SPA has to contain a selection mechanism, which the user uses to select the scenario to be applied to the SPA prototype.
+This mechanism is created by applying the tag `<ploncktreeselection/>` in a discrete place in to the HTML-document's body.
+The user will then see a dropdown-selection box to choose a given "Scenario" before continueing with the other SPA prototype activities.